The Beaver Valley Choral Society, as a musical ensemble, believes……

-For information on the chancel choir program, placing an ad in the BVCS seasonal program booklet, how to become a corporate sponsor, the scholarship programs, the benefactor program, or how to request an on-site church or other venue performance, please write with specifics to Beaver Valley Choral Society, PO Box 1628 Beaver Falls, PA 15010 or through email@example.com
+For information on the chancel choir program, placing an ad in the BVCS seasonal program booklet, how to become a corporate sponsor, the scholarship programs, the benefactor program, or how to request an on-site church or other venue performance, please write with specifics to: Beaver Valley Choral Society, PO Box 1628 Beaver Falls, PA 15010 or through email@example.com

 The Beaver Valley Choral Society is a 501 (c) 3 not-for-profit organization.

-Founded nearly 100 years ago in western PA, the Beaver Valley Choral Society is a Christian-faith based, non-denominational, intergenerational choral and orchestral arts organization.
+Founded 100 years ago in western PA, the Beaver Valley Choral Society is a Christian-faith based, non-denominational, intergenerational choral and orchestral arts organization.
 Providing singing and playing opportunities, the BVCS has something to offer all age groups.